formosa-crypto/libjade/doc/release/README.md

 ## Compiling Jasmin code yourself.

-We release single-file-Jasmin-implementations for users who wish to (quickly) recompile the assembly files and/or get acquainted with Jasmin programming language and try to do some experiments.
+We release single-file-Jasmin-implementations for users who wish to (quickly) recompile the assembly files and/or get acquainted with Jasmin programming language and/or want to do some experiments.
 If you visit the [libjade](https://github.com/formosa-crypto/libjade/) GitHub repository, you may find that the source code is organized differently, mainly to promote code reusability.
 In this context, we are interested in easy reproducibility.

-To compile the available Jasmin files (`.jazz`), you need to get the Jasmin compiler (jasminc should be available in your PATH).
+To compile the available Jasmin files (`.jazz`), you need to get the Jasmin compiler (jasminc should be available in your PATH, or you can set a variable named JASMIN with the path to your compiler).

-For this, you can follow the instructions from one of the following two links:
+To get Jasmin, you can check the following instructions:
 * https://github.com/jasmin-lang/jasmin/wiki/Installation-instructions
 * https://github.com/formosa-crypto/libjade/blob/main/README.md#obtaining-and-building-the-jasmin-compiler

-For the above example of Kyber768 AVX2 implementation, you can run the following commands to recompile the assembly file:
+To recompile Kyber768 AVX2 implementation, run the following:
 ```
 $ cd libjade/crypto_kem/kyber
 $ touch kyber768_amd64_avx2.jazz